Transgender Archives at the University of Victoria: Moving Trans History Forward conferences

 The fourth iteration of the Moving Trans History Forward conference was held online, from March 11 to 14, 2021.
 Originally, the conference was scheduled to take place in Victoria, BC, from April 2 to 5, 2020, at the Victoria Conference Centre but was moved online due to the COVID-19 pandemic.
 379 people from 23 countries were registered for the conference.
-Blas Radi, the cofounder of the world's second Chair in Transgender Studies, was the first keynote speaker.
+Blas Radi, the cofounder of the world's second chair in Transgender Studies, was the first keynote speaker.
 Miss Major, a long-time activist and trans woman of colour, was the second keynote speaker.
 There were both youth and elder panels, where speakers discussed issues faced by their respective age groups.

 The fifth Moving Trans History Forward conference, occurring between March 30 and April 2, 2023, was the first to be presented in a hybrid format, happening both in person at the University of Victoria and online.
 The conference drew the largest attendance yet, with 470 people registered from 23 different countries.
 Keynote speakers included author and activist Julia Serano; and Chase Joynt, Jen Richards, Morgan M Page, and Jules Gill-Peterson from the film Framing Agnes.

-The sixth Moving Trans History Forward conference continued in hybrid format, and took place between March 27th and March 30th, 2025, hosting over 125 speakers.
-This conference marked just over 10 years since the founding of the conferences.
+The sixth Moving Trans History Forward conference continued in hybrid format and took place between March 27 and March 30, 2025, with over 125 speakers hosted.
+This iteration marked just over 10 years since the founding of the conference.
 Dallas Denny, Jamieson Green and Jennifer Pritzker spoke at the opening reception.
-Pritzker’s Tawani Foundation gave a foundational donation of $1 million to The Chair in Transgender Studies in 2016.
 A decline in attendees was noted, thought to be a result of anti-trans legislation pushed by the second administration of U.S President Donald J. Trump.
-Keynote speakers included Kael McKenzie, baritone opera singer, Lucia Lucas and Tobias Picker, composer of the biographical opera Lili Elbe in which Lucia Lucas starred as Lili Elbe.